nitin-dominic/NR/_projects/2_project.md

 ```

-5. Setting up hyperparameters to train the model(s):
+**5. Setting up hyperparameters to train the model(s):**

    The provided Python code snippet is training a deep learning model for object detection using RetinaNet.
 You can chose from various [pre-trained models](https://www.esri.com/en-us/arcgis/deep-learning-models) available within ArcGIS Pro environment.

 ```
 start_time = datetime.now()